 your imagination, but, either way, lust, being the opposite of love, is an act of

-As infants, we all need acceptance from our
+Children, as infants, need acceptance from

-their natural God-given differences, develop different identities
+because of their natural God-given differences, develop different

 Traditionally, men get acceptance through